Duality and polyhedrality of cones for Mori dream spaces: Introduction

-Our Theorem \ref{intro-thm1}, if we restrict to the toric case, gives yet another proof via a new approach to the rational polyhedrality of the cones $\mathcal{D}_k$ and extends this to the entire class of Mori dream spaces.
+Choi asked if the $\mathcal D_k$'s are rational polyhedral also for Mori dream spaces, see \cite [Question 4.4]{ChoiCONES} and \cite[p.
+1177]{Choi14}.
+The first statement of Theorem \ref{intro-thm1} answers affirmatively the question for divisors on Mori dream spaces.
+Moreover if we restrict to the toric case, it gives another proof via a new approach to the rational polyhedrality of the cones $\mathcal{D}_k$.

 Our second main result, proved in Theorems \ref{strong-duality-thm-n+3} and \ref{strong-duality-thm-X^4_8}, provides a first family of examples for which strong duality holds.

 \begin{theorem} The strong duality holds for all Mori dream blow-ups of projective spaces at points in general position. \end{theorem}